An expat adrift …

 Learning to accept uncertainty, learning to say “I don’t know” and being comfortable with that as ‘the answer‘ is a powerful antidote to anxiety and depression.
 Andrew got good at this.

 He was able to soothe the sore spot left by the break up of his marriage.
-He did this by making peace with his former partner inside himself.
-Soon after, Andrew reported bumping into his ‘Ex’ without experiencing the lurch in his stomach he had feared and tried to avoid.
+He did this by making peace with his former partner inside himself working with EFT – Emotional Freedom Techinques.
+Soon after starting EFT, Andrew reported bumping into his ‘Ex’ without experiencing the lurch in his stomach he had feared and tried to avoid.